libretime/libretime/docs/manual/tracks/index.md

 Search Options**, which enable you to search within individual fields of the database such as **Title** or **Creator**.
-Like an Internet search engine, you do not have to type in the correct upper or lower case, press the **Enter** key, or even type the whole of the search term before matches from the Libretime library are displayed.
+Like an Internet search engine, you do not have to type in the correct upper or lower case, press the **Enter** key, or even type the whole of the search term before matches from the LibreTime library are displayed.

 ![](static/advanced-search.png)